 Milk Alternatives and Their Benefits

-As dairy consumption has been linked to, many people are turning to alternatives to avoid triggering their symptoms.
-Here are some popular for related problems:
+As dairy consumption has been linked to acne, many people are turning to alternatives to avoid triggering their symptoms.
+Here are some popular milk alternatives for acne related problems:

-- Oat Milk: Oat milk is made from whole oats and is a good source of and nutrients such as vitamin B12 and calcium.
+- Oat Milk: Oat milk is made from whole oats and is a good source of fiber and nutrients such as vitamin B12 and calcium.
 It is also low in fat and calories.

 These alternatives differ from dairy milk in several ways.
-For one, they do not contain hormones, growth factors, or other components that can trigger.
+For one, they do not contain hormones, growth factors, or other components that can trigger acne.
 They are also typically lower in calories and fat, making them a good choice for those watching their weight.
 These 4 alternatives are the best choice you can make.

 How to Use Milk Alternatives in Your Diet